When Green Brick Labs (GBL) built its latest product, they knew they were on to something.

 The hand off

-When Zeitspace works with a client, the client still owns the product and the code that comes with it.
+When Zeitspace works with a client throughout the product lifecycle, the client still owns the product and the code that comes with it.

 After the project wrapped, Carr says the two software development teams met by phone to officially deliver the final product to GBL.